evolarjun/amr/docs/AMRFinder-3.0b.md

     # AMR genes, plus genes, protein and nucleotide point mutations and combine results
     amrfinder -p <protein.fa> -O Campylobacter -g <protein.gff> -n <assembly.fa>

 The one fragile part of running combined nucleotide and protein analyses is the association between proteins and GFF file lines.
-AMRFinder works ok with NCBI's public formats for those files, but since there's no standard for how to associate FASTA entries with GFF lines it can be finicky.
-If you have any problems email me (aprasad@ncbi.nlm.nih.gov) with examples.
+AMRFinder works with NCBI's public formats for those files, but since there's no standard for how to associate FASTA entries with GFF lines it can be finicky.
+If you have any problems email us (pd-help@ncbi.nlm.nih.gov) with examples.